joneill-bootcamp/bootcamp-project3/README.md

-# bootcamp-project3
+# project3
-Bootcamp 3 - WESTIE SHOP
+Final project for bootcamp